PatrickBN/CYBR8420_Team5/Design for Software Security.md

       Description: 	An external agent interrupts data flowing across a trust boundary in either direction.

-      Justification: Use firewalls and Network Access Control Lists (ACLs) to limit communication to authorized IP addresses and ports.
+      Justification: The 2fa authentication is logged and encryption can be used to prevent data sniffing.

   16. Spoofing of Source Data Store Password DB